rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/troubleshooting.md

 Multiple extensions of same type is not allowed at this scope.
 (Code: ValidationFailed)"
 ```

-AKS cluster already has the extension with the same type.
-To resolve the error, uninstall the extension and re-deploy with the same cluster.
+The AKS cluster already has the extension with the same type.
+To resolve the error, uninstall the extension and re-deploy to the same cluster.

 ## Resource Already Existing in your Cluster